Silvia Stories

 Date: July 1965

-Authors (Roundtable): Motoo Harada, Osamu Hirao, Hiromichi Nakamura, Kenzaburo Ishikawa, Kazuo Kumabe, Masahi Kondo, Kazumi Yotsumoto, Mineo Yamamoto, Yasuhei Koguchi, Atsushi Watari, Taizo Tateishi, Akio Miyamoto, Kenji Higuchi
+Authors (Roundtable): Teiichi Hara, Motoo Harada, Osamu Hirao, Hiromichi Nakamura, Kenzaburo Ishikawa, Kazuo Kumabe, Masashi Kondo, Kazumi Yotsumoto, Mineo Yamamoto, Yasuhei Oguchi, Atsushi Watari, Naoyuki Yamada, Taizo Tateishi, Akio Miyamoto, Kenji Higuchi